Get Involved!

 BVIP is one of approximately 80 Local Immigration Partnerships (LIPS) across Canada that are funded by Immigration, Refugees, and Citizenship Canada (IRCC).
 We build on the services provided by settlement agencies by helping organizations from every sector of the community work more effectively together.

 Our main roles include research, strategic planning. and coordination of services.
 We also help promote welcoming attitudes throughout the community.
-We are currently working together to implement the Bow Valley 2019-2023 Integration Strategy.
+We are currently working together to implement the 2025-2029 Bow Valley Immigrant Inclusion Strategy.

 Not sure where to start?
 Contact us.